+A Swedish semla is something you should try at least once.
 To tell a Swede that you are not a big fan of the bun semla (semlor in plural) – might be considered sacrilegious and semlor are sold pretty much everywhere during January and February.
 But what is a semla, why is it such a big deal and how do you eat one?
+Let’s find out!

-Semlor (also called fastlagsbulle) are cardamom-scented buns filled with almond paste and whipped cream that was originally baked and eaten on the last day before Lent – the so-called fettisdagen (Shrove Tuesday, Mardi Gras or, literally, Fat Tuesday).
+Semla (also called fastlagsbulle) is a cardamom-scented bun filled with almond paste and whipped cream that was originally baked and eaten on the last day before Lent – the so-called fettisdagen (Shrove Tuesday, Mardi Gras or, literally, Fat Tuesday).

 Now as many of you may have noticed, Sweden isn’t a Catholic country and when the protestant reformation came to Sweden during the 16th century spearheaded by King Gustav Vasa (an avid skier by the way), the Swedes decided there was no point in giving up on eating semlor just because they were giving up on Lent and instead turned the semla into a desert to be enjoyed between Shrove Tuesday (fettisdagen) and Easter.